Your Reasoning Benchmark May Not Test Reasoning: Revealing Perception Bottleneck in Abstract Reasoning Benchmarks: Experiments

 We conduct experiments on three ARC-style visual abstract reasoning benchmarks.
 These datasets are designed to assess compositional and inductive reasoning from visual inputs, making them well suited for studying the interplay between perception and reasoning in VLMs.

 \paragraph{Mini-ARC.} Mini-ARC~\citep{kim2022playgrounds} is a reduced-scale variant of ARC with fewer colors, smaller grids, and simplified transformations.
-It maintains the same input–output format as ARC but with lower perceptual complexity, making it useful for isolating reasoning performance under easier perception.
+It maintains the same format as ARC but with lower perceptual complexity, making it useful for isolating reasoning performance under easier perception.

 \paragraph{ACRE (Abstract Causal REasoning Beyond Covariation).} ACRE~\citep{zhang2021acre} is a symbolic visual reasoning benchmark designed for causal induction.
 Each task is formulated as a classification problem conditioned on demonstrations.
-Specifically, a task consists of six demonstrations followed by four binary prediction queries.
-The demonstrations illustrate the presence or absence of certain objects and the corresponding state of a pink board, which may blink (activated), remain unlit (deactivated), or is still underdetermined.
-Each query presents a new configuration of objects, and the objective is to predict whether the status of the pink board will be activated, deactivated or underdetermined.
+Specifically, a task consists of six demonstrations followed by four prediction queries.
+The demonstrations illustrate the presence or absence of certain objects and the corresponding state of a pink board, which may blink (activated), remains unlit (deactivated), or be underdetermined.
+Each query presents a new configuration of objects, and the objective is to predict the status of the pink board.

 \paragraph{Bongard-LOGO.} Bongard-LOGO~\citep{nie2020bongard} is a visual reasoning benchmark inspired by the classic Bongard problems, adapted to the domain of programmatic graphics.
 Each task presents two sets of images: positive examples and negative examples.
 The images are generated from programs in the LOGO language, with the positive set sharing an underlying semantic concept that is absent from the negative set.
 Given these examples, the model must infer the underlying concept and correctly classify novel test instances as belonging to the positive or negative set.